ajwl/parallaxhat/README.md

 # parallaxhat
 Parallax site, in CSS only

-My attempt at a parallax effects on a simple site, done in CSS only to reduce browser load.
+Parallax effects done in CSS only.
+Hats done in photoshop.